Clinical Assistant Professor Lorena Gaibor serves as program coordinator of GSSW's Latinx Social Work Certificate Program.

 Travel to Chiapas

-Along with three Korbel colleagues, I piloted a travel course last fall with a great group of graduate students and members of the Denver Justice and Peace Committee (DJPC).
-This fall, the interdisciplanary course that I developed with Professor Lynn Holland from Korbel will take students from the Graduate School of Social Work (GSSW) and Korbel to Chiapas to learn firsthand about some of the push/pull factors of migration, human rights concerns in the region, how militarization has intensified throughout the region, as well as the cultural and religious influences that enrich the lives of Chiapans.
-In addition, our focus will be on learning about alternative approaches that communities are employing to maintain their way of life and to safeguard their communities against encroaching capitalist interests in the region that too often displace local communities via industries such as metal mining.
+Along with three Korbel colleagues, I piloted a travel course in 2016 with a group of graduate students and members of the Denver Justice and Peace Committee (DJPC).
+In the fall of 2017, the interdisciplinary course developed by Professor Lynn Holland from Korbel and I, took students from the Graduate School of Social Work (GSSW) and Korbel to Chiapas to learn firsthand about some of the push/pull factors of migration, human rights concerns in the region, how militarization has intensified throughout the region, as well as the cultural and religious influences that enrich the lives of Chiapans.
+In addition, our focus for the course is to learn about alternative development approaches that communities are employing to maintain their way of life and to safeguard against encroaching multinational corporate interests in the region that too often displace local communities via industries such as metal mining.

-In the above photograph, we're seated outside the museum honoring Bishop Samuel Ruiz García who served the Diocese of San Cristóbal de las Casas from 1959 to 1999.
+In the above photograph, we're seated outside a museum honoring Bishop Samuel Ruiz García who served the Diocese of San Cristóbal de las Casas from 1959 to 1999.
 Bishop Ruiz is well known for his respectful work with indigenous communities as well as for having assisted in negotiating a peace accord between the Mexican government and the Zapatista rebels.